 In the figures below you will see a player with a swing fault (Fig. 1 - 5).
 In Chart 1 below is the shaft load data taken by the on the club computer device "FitChip" that records the shaft loading as the blue line and the shaft release as the red line for that particular swing.
 If the swing was without fault the load would just go up and down in a more parabolic curve fashion as in Chart 2.
 We can see that the curve in Chart 1 increases to a peak then drops off at a slow rate and then at a faster rate and then loads up again prior to ball impact.
 Ball impact is where the red line crosses the lower axis of the chart.
 Figure 1 shows the player in a position in this swing where the shaft is loaded and is represented in Chart 1 by the point at which the red line starts to release from the blue line and the blue line is at its peak load.
 The yellow line in these figures represent the straight position of the shaft based on the grip end of the shaft.
 In Figure 2 the club has released two where the shaft is almost straight and is represented by a point on the blue curve just prior to the sharper drop.
 Figure 3 shows the shaft completely unloaded and back to straight which indicates that the shaft is too stiff for this player.

 The point on the blue curve represented by this figure is that point at the bottom of the valley.
-The shaft is considered too stiff because it has kicked though to straight too fast for the players swing timing and has lost its stored energy well before ball impact.
+The shaft is considered too stiff because it has kicked though to straight too fast for the players swing timing and will begin to lose its stored energy well before ball impact if it is not reloaded.
 The shaft should not be back to straight prior to ball impact.
-The stored energy, if properly timed can add as much as 10 to 15% additional club head speed.
-Figure 4 in this case shows that the shaft has started to reload again slightly.
+The stored energy, if properly timed can add as much as 10 to 12% additional club head speed.
+Figure 4 in this case shows that the shaft has started to reload again.
 This reload is the result of the last hump in Chart 1.
 This reload during the time that the shaft should still be unloading causes a loss in shaft kick energy and timing.
 Figure 5 shows the shaft unloaded to a position where the head of the club is well past the shaft.
 This again indicates that the shaft is too stiff for the players swing timing.
 This player has lost the best performance of the club not only because of the reload fault in the swing but also the fact that he is using the wrong stiffness shaft which is losing speed or decelerating with respect to the shaft as it approaches ball impact.

 This swing fault indicates a problem with the players swing sequence which must be corrected to improve the efficiency and performance of the swing.
 It is our objective at PGG to recommend that sequence change from the analysis of your swing.
 You can then choose to go to your instructor, with the analysis we have provided, for his help in changing your swing sequence for the better or work on the problem yourself.
 To aid in the self help process PGG will provide you with it's Synca Swing training aid.
 You can read more about the Synca Swing under the "Training Aids" heading.
 Along with the fault analysis the data you gather will also provide the information we need to recommend the proper shaft to fit your swing timing sequence.
 The Synca Swing will be leased on a short term program or sold to you.
 We would also offer a lease/purchase arrangement.
 Please sign up below to get started on your path to gain more confidence in you Golf Swing and play better golf.